-a.
-Four years from the date the debt became delinquent, or

-- Misrepresented or does not provide complete information related to eligibility, including income, award of preferences for admission, expenses, family composition or rent. - 3) Any family member has committed fraud, bribery or any other corrupt or criminal act in connection with any federal housing program.
-This includes intentional misrepresentation of citizenship or immigration status within the last four years. - 4) Refuses to sign and submit consent forms for obtaining information necessary to determine eligibility and continued eligibility for housing assistance. - 5) Any family member has been evicted from federally-assisted housing in the last five years. - 6) Has engaged in or threatened violent or abusive behavior that threaten the health or safety of property owners, management staff, HACA staff, persons performing contract administration functions or other responsibilities on behalf of HACA including contractors, subcontractors or agents within the last four years.
+- a.
+Four years from the date the debt became delinquent, or - b.
+Four years from the date the final payment would have been due if a repayment agreement was signed by the former tenant. - Misrepresented or does not provide complete information related to eligibility, including income, award of preferences for admission, expenses, family composition or rent. - 3) Any family member has committed fraud, bribery or any other corrupt or criminal act in connection with any federal housing program.
+This includes intentional misrepresentation of citizenship or immigration status within the last four years. - Refuses to sign and submit consent forms for obtaining information necessary to determine eligibility and continued eligibility for housing assistance. - 5) Any family member has been evicted from federally-assisted housing in the last five years. - 6) Has engaged in or threatened violent or abusive behavior that threaten the health or safety of property owners, management staff, HACA staff, persons performing contract administration functions or other responsibilities on behalf of HACA including contractors, subcontractors or agents within the last four years.